docker/docs/docker-for-windows/troubleshoot.md

 **Some firewalls and anti-virus software might be incompatible with Microsoft **Windows 10 builds**, such as Windows 10 Anniversary Update.
-The conflict typically occurs after a Windows update or new install of the firewall, and manifests as an error response from the Docker daemon and a **Docker for Windows start failure**.
+The conflict typically occurs after a Windows update or new install of the firewall, and manifests as an error response from the Docker daemon and a **Docker Desktop for Windows start failure**.
 The Comodo Firewall was one example of this problem, but users report that software has since been updated to work with these Windows 10 builds.